nickloman/arcade-of-memories/instructions.md

 ### Duke Nukem 3D

+Come get some!
+Apart from q2dm1 we can't have played any level as much as Hollywood Holocaust.

-As this was a keyboard shooter the controls map pretty well to the joystick and buttons.
+As this was a keyboard only shooter the controls still map pretty well to the cabinet joystick and buttons.
 Mouselook wasn't really a thing back then, and though I've used a Windows sourceport here for maximum resolution I suggest it's best keeping it off.

 Next step is to work out how to LAN my cabinet with yours for deathmatch.